Infrastructure Asset Management System

 Asset Management vs. Asset Maintenance

-Infrastructure asset management, meanwhile, is a comprehensive approach not only to maintaining infrastructure assets, but also making it a priority to extend the life and functionality of the asset.
-Extending an asset’s life is vital to maximizing investment while minimizing cost.
+However, Infrastructure asset management is a comprehensive approach not only to maintaining infrastructure assets, but also making it a priority to extend the life and functionality of the asset.
+Key elements of asset management include:

 - Knowing where infrastructure assets are located (via a GIS/mapping system)